What is TAA?

 - Weekly Subsistence Benefit Payments (Trade Readjustment Allowances or TRA, which are administered by the Department of Unemployment Assistance)

-There are also wage supplements to certain reemployed Trade-affected workers 50 years of age and older which are Alternative Trade Adjustment Assistance (ATAA) and Reemployed Trade Adjustment Assistance (RTAA).
+There are also wage supplements to certain reemployed Trade-affected workers 50 years of age and older known as Alternative Trade Adjustment Assistance (ATAA) and Reemployed Trade Adjustment Assistance (RTAA).

 How To File A Petition For Trade Benefits Eligibility: